Trade Idea: USD/CAD - Stand aside

 Stop:-

-As the greenback has risen again after brief pullback, adding credence to our view that further choppy trading above support at 1.2969 would be seen and mild upside bias remains for recovery to 1.3170-80, however, as broad outlook remains consolidative, reckon upside would be limited and price should falter below resistance at 1.3212, bring retreat later.
+As the greenback has fallen again after the sharp retreat from 1.3210 and broke below support at 1.3074, suggesting the rebound from 1.3009 has ended and near term downside risk remains for weakness to 1.3030-35 but indicated support at 1.3009 should remain intact.
+Only a drop below this level would signal recent decline has resumed and extend weakness to another previous support at 1.2969 which is likely to hold on first testing.

-In view of this, would not chase this rebound here and would be prudent to stand aside for now.
-On the downside, below 1.3070-75 would bring another test of 1.3009 but break there is needed to revive bearish view that the rebound from 1.2969 (last month’s low) has ended at 1.3212 and extend weakness to said support at 1.2969, once this level is penetrated, this would extend recent decline towards 1.2935-40 later.
+In view of this, would not chase this fall here and would be prudent to stand aside for now.
+Above 1.3120-25 would bring test of 1.3160-70, break there would suggest the retreat from 1.3210 has ended, bring another rise to 1.3210-12 resistance, break there would revive bullishness and add credence to this view that the erratic rise from 1.2969 is still in progress for further gain to 1.3250 and then 1.3300.

 To recap, wave B from 1.3066 is unfolding as an a-b-c and is sub-divided as a: 1.2192, b: 1.2716 and wave c is a 5-waver with i: 1.1983, ii: 1.2506, extended wave iii with minor iii at 1.0206, wave iv ended at 1.0781 and wave v as well as wave iii has ended at 0.9931, hence the subsequent choppy trading is the wave iv which is unfolding as (a)-(b)-(c) with (a) leg of iv ended at 1.0854, followed by (b) leg at 1.0108 and (c) leg as well as the wave iv ended at 1.0674.
 The wave v is sub-divided by minor wave (i): 0.9980, (ii): 1.0374, (iii): 0.9446, (iv): 0.9913 and (v) as well as v has possibly ended at 0.9407, therefore, consolidation with upside bias is seen for major correction, indicated target at 1.3700 and 1.4000 had been met and further gain to 1.4700 would be seen later.